0xn3va/cheat-sheets/Web Application/HTML Injection/target.md

+# Overview

-The [target](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) attribute specifies where to display the linked URL as a name for the browsing context (a tab, window, or &lt;iframe&gt;).
+The [target](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) attribute specifies where to display the linked URL as a name for the browsing context (a tab, window, or `<iframe>`).
 The following keywords have special meanings for where to load the URL:
 - `_self` -  the current browsing context, by default.
 - `_blank` - usually a new tab, but users can configure browsers to open a new window instead.
 - `_parent` - the parent browsing context of the current one, if no parent, behaves as `_self`.